markclare1992/markclare1992.github.io/_posts/2018-06-28-Shot-Selection.md

 </figure>

 ## Shot heat map
-Looking at all shots and plotting a heat map for each game state.
-I intended for these heatmaps to contain more gamestates and to be smoother but that takes a significant amount of computing power for large datasets.
+The average shot location may not be an accurate way of assessing for change so I created a density plot for the game states.
+I intended for these heatmaps to contain more game-states and to be smoother but that takes a significant amount of computing power for large datasets.

 <figure class='centre'>
 	<a href="/assets/images/gamestatelocation.gif"><img src="/assets/images/gamestatelocation.gif" width='1220' height='700'/></a>